 - Kernel driver development—what is important is that Rust is considered an official language for Linux kernel development.
 C++ never reached this point,

-- backend—the Go programming language was dominant in this field, but Rust is trying to take Golang’s place—e.g. Dropbox used Rust to rewrite its sync engine core,
+- backend—the Go programming language was dominant in this field, but Rust is trying its place in the Rust vs Golang battle —e.g. Dropbox used Rust to rewrite its sync engine core

 - game development—for now C++ is still the main language in this field.
 Rust doesn’t provide as many frameworks as C++, but its developers are constantly trying to address this, so don’t forget about Rust.

 But these programming languages will not perform equally well in every case.
 Let’s focus on cases where we chose either Rust or C++ deliberately as the critical solution:

 - We used C++ when building a microservices security platform.
 This cloud-native security platform was developed to protect microservices effectively while giving our client a clear overview of all traffic.

 - Rust is one of the tools we used to build a web application for network monitoring in heterogeneous environments.